-Mosquito borne diseases are the diseases that are caused by the bite of mosquitoes.
-Not only the persons that suffer from the illness but the cats and dogs also suffer from such disease that the mosquito causes.
-Unfortunately the virus that the mosquito carries does not cause any damage to the insect itself, wish it could!
+Unfortunately, the virus that the mosquito carries does not cause any damage to the insect itself, wish it could!
 Yet once they transmit the virus through the bite, it can cause severe harm to the people that can lead to death as well.
 Worldwide there are between 500,000 and 1,000,000 people who die from mosquito-borne diseases each year.

 Found in the US & North America